V4Fire/Core/src/core/request/README.md

   // A promise with the response data
   data: Promise<Nullable<D>>;

+  // An asynchronous iterable object to parse the response in a stream form
+  stream: AsyncIterableIterator<unknown>;

   // An emitter to listen to raw request engine events
   emitter: EventEmitter;